Insidiae/perpetual-testing-initiative/Round 0/log-tldr.md

 ### R0D89

 Finished the User Flows and Sitemaps section of the ZTM Web & Mobile Designer course, and binged the bonus sections.

+### R0D90

+Finished the Wireframes, Prototypes, and Feedback sections of the ZTM Web & Mobile Designer course.